This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To a saucepan, add honey, crushed peppers and balsamic, bring to a simmer.
-Turn off when it coats the back of a spoon.
-Let it cool.
+• Make the Glaze: Add the honey, crushed red pepper and balsamic to a saucepan and bring to a simmer.
+Turn off the heat when the glaze coats the back of a spoon.
+Let it cool completely.

-• Cut your watermelon in half and remove the rind.
-Cut the watermelon into a rectangle that is about 1 inch thick.
-Cut the rectangle in half lengthwise so you have two rectangles about ½ thick, see video to watch it done.
+• Cut the Watermelon: Cut the watermelon in half and remove the rind.
+Cut a rectangle about 1 inch thick, then slice it in half lengthwise into two rectangles about 1/2 inch thick.
+See the video for the cutting technique.

-• Cut your block of feta to match the size of your watermelon rectangle.
-Slice the feta rectangles in half lengthwise so they're about ½ thick.
+• Cut the Feta: Cut the feta block to match the size of the watermelon rectangles.
+Slice it in half lengthwise into rectangles about 1/2 inch thick.

 Kitchen Cam